-Swoon Over The Most Romantic Movies On Hulu
+Swoon Over The Most Romantic Movies On Hulu Right Now

 Hollywood loves a love story.
 Some of the most enduring images from movies are of two characters sharing a profound and romantic connection.
 Jack (Leonardo DiCaprio) and Rose (Kate Winslet) at the prow of a ship in Titanic.
 Ennis (Heath Ledger) and (a different) Jack (Jake Gyllenhaal) gazing at each other in cold Wyoming fields in Brokeback Mountain.
-After the summer of 2018, we'll add Lara Jean (Lana Condor) and Peter (Noah Centineo) on the football field in To All the Boys I Loved Before to the list.
+After the summer of 2018, we officially added Lara Jean (Lana Condor) and Peter (Noah Centineo) on the football field in To All the Boys I Loved Before to the list.

 For the romantics among us, these movies can be consumed no matter the time of year, no matter the relationship status.
 The movies instantly deliver a feeling of emotional intensity.
 If you're seeking those romantic highs, turn to Hulu.

-Hulu is a treasure trove of romantic movies, from classics to hidden gems of the 2000s you haven't heard of, let alone seen.
+Hulu has a respectable slate of romantic movies, from classics to hidden gems of the 2000s you haven't heard of, let alone seen.
 Check out these movies on Valentine's Day and beyond.